paul-schuhm/kit-presentation-impression-publication/README.md

 cp .env.dist .env
 ~~~

-List the files to print and publish in your `.env` file :
+List the files you want to print and/or publish in your `.env` file :

 ~~~.env
 #slide-decks